bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/ANSWERS.md

 3. Why is 3D performance so much higher with a graphics card than without?

+Graphics card generates images to put on display (e.g. computer monitor) by converting video/image data into electronic signals.
+This makes it render frames alot more faster in a shorter time than if the computer went without a graphics card.

 4. Suggest the role that graphics cards play in machine learning: